Radoslava-Elisaveta/Finite_State_Machine_VHDL/README.md

 If SPEED = 1, the machine works at a speed TWICE HIGHER than in the mode

-For a more optimal description of the logic interface, a table (table 1) of all input values and possible changes of the MODE control signal was created
+For a more optimal description of the logic interface, a table (table 1) of all input values and possible changes of the MODE control signal was created.
 M denotes the MODE signal, Q0-Q2 – initial states, Qt1-Qt2 – subsequent states, we will describe these functions

 tabel 1